tournepivoine/shinpokered-fr/README.md

 - Undo the fix for disabling the LCD during LoadMapData since it creates about 250ms of lag
 - Added a sfx and symbol for the color correction
 - DelayFrame now manualy calls VBlank if it runs while the LCD is disabled
-- White 1-frame flash on battle load (affecting DMG and GBC modes) as been removed
+- White 1-frame flash on battle load (affecting DMG and GBC modes) has been removed
+- White 1-frame flash on map load (affecting DMG and GBC modes) has been removed

 #Bugfixes